azuree0/Aerospace/README.md

 <h2 style="font-size: 15px;">Solar System Visualization</h2>

-Solar system consists of 8 planets which can be categorized as terrestrial and gas giants.
+Solar system consists of 8 planets which can be categorized as terrestrial & gas giants.

 <br>